 The facial artery normally exits the external carotid artery above the greater horn of the hyoid and travels superiorly behind the submandibular gland.
 Once it reaches the stylohyoid muscle, it turns medially and courses towards the angle of the mouth and medial canthus.
 In 10% of people, the facial artery is hypoplastic and does not travel to the angle of the mouth.
 In 1% of people, it fails to reach the face completely.

 During many shoulder surgeries, nerve blocks are used to decrease pain during the first 24 hours of surgery, which improves patient satisfaction, and decreases the need for opioid pain relief.
 These nerve blocks are often conducted under ultrasound guidance and are delivered onto the brachial plexus immediately as they exit the anterior and middle scalene muscles in the neck.
+There are many more cervical blocks utilized in surgery, discussed elsewhere in specific articles in StatPearls.

-Most spinal accessory nerve damage occurs via iatrogenic causes like neck dissection surgery or excisional biopsies of cervical lymph nodes, due to its close location to the cervical lymphatics; this will result in loss of function to the trapezius muscle and the sternocleidomastoid muscle.
+Most spinal accessory nerve damage occurs via iatrogenic causes including neck dissection surgery or excisional biopsies of cervical lymph nodes, due to its close location to the cervical lymphatics; this will result in loss of function to the trapezius muscle and the sternocleidomastoid muscle.

 Torticollis occurs when the sternocleidomastoid muscle shortens or contracts irregularly, causing a twisting of the neck opposite to the side of the abnormal muscle.
 This condition can occur during birth if the SCM is damaged, leading to fibrosis and shortening of the muscle fibers.
 It can also occur due to increased muscle tone, or dystonia, resulting from emotional stress or sudden movements.

 During trauma evaluation, it is imperative to rule out any carotid dissection in the neck.
 Sometimes patients present with miosis, neck pain, and neurological deficits based on the involvement of the dissection.
-Early diagnosis permits treatment of a major stroke and avoids eventual disability.
+Early diagnosis permits the treatment of a major stroke and avoids eventual disability.

 |||Kohan EJ,Wirth GA, Anatomy of the neck.
 Clinics in plastic surgery.
 2014 Jan; [PubMed PMID: 24295343]|